-Along with our partner Fellow Flowers, the American Home Fitness Detroit Women’s Half Marathon, 10K, and 5K is searching for a few amazing women: runners or walkers of any age and fitness level that embody the qualities of an Epic Heart Hero.
+Along with our partner Fellow Flowers, the American Home Fitness Detroit Women’s Half Marathon, 10K, and 5K searches yearly for a few amazing women: runners or walkers of any age and fitness level that embody the qualities of an Epic Heart Hero.

 What is an Epic Heart Hero?
 An Epic Heart Hero is a woman who has come back from a heart issue, has taken control of her health, and refuses to let her heart condition stop her.
 She approaches life with passion and strength, as she knows too well how short life can be.
 She embraces a healthful lifestyle, knows the risk factors for heart disease and stroke, and takes action to minimize that risk.
 She helps educate others about these risk factors so that they too can take control of their heart health.